captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

+She said template: noise
-She said [using his mother’s Yiddish accent] “You vould like my son.
+using his mother’s Yiddish accent “You vould like my son.

 ---